-This itinerary combines visiting several of the locations on Boston Freedom Trail and the North End neighborhood, known as the Little Italy of Boston with a focus on the women who lived in the area.
+This itinerary combines visiting several of the locations on the Boston Freedom Trail and the North End neighborhood, known as the Little Italy of Boston with a focus on the women who lived in the area.
 This area is rich in history, and although cars drive on the narrow roads, the red brick houses are mostly the same as they were a long time ago.

 The Freedom Trail, is a 2.5 miles path in downtown Boston, following 16 significant landmarks in American history.